andyvuong/pocketmeter/README.md

 We're a group of ambitious beginning hackers from different schools and backgrounds and we would love to talk to you!

 ###Team Members:
-Amit Rathi - (Wayne State University - Michigan) Michelle Zheng - (University of Illinois at Urbana-Champaign) Andy Vuong - (University of Illinois at Urbana-Champaign) Jonathan Scher - (High School Student - Pennslyvania)
+-Amit Rathi - (Wayne State University - Michigan) -Michelle Zheng - (University of Illinois at Urbana-Champaign) -Andy Vuong - (University of Illinois at Urbana-Champaign) -Jonathan Scher - (High School Student - Pennslyvania)